 If you like the sleek lines and doleful eyes of Greyhounds and Whippets, their miniature cousin the Italian Greyhound might be the perfect small dog for you.

+They’re happy to relax at home in between two moderate walks a day, which means they adapt well to country and city living.
+These affectionate dogs love human company, but like many small dogs they may get bored and destructive if left alone or ignored.
+They can take a little longer to train than other breeds too.
 All this make them great if you’re hoping for a super tight bond with your dog, but less ideal if you’ll struggle to find time to train them and keep them company.

 7. Lhasa Apso

 Bred to be a watch dog in Tibetan Buddhist monasteries, the Lhasa Apso has a long and fascinating history.

 Named after the capital of Tibet, Lhasa, these dogs are highly alert with keen senses.
 Loyal to family and wary of strangers, they are wonderful watch dogs as well as companions.
 Intelligent and rather independent, Lhasa Apso’s require early socialization and patient, consistent training.
 In return they are entertaining and sweet pets.

 While their lifespan officially ranges from 12 to 14 years, they been known to live into their early 20’s.
 Generally very healthy, Lhasa Apso’s can suffer from sebaceous adenitis, an uncommon and uncomfortable skin condition.
 Lhasa Apso’s are also known for progressive retinal atrophy, and it isn’t uncommon for them to go blind in their old age.

 While good indoors, Lhasa Apso’s still require daily exercise in the form of walking and playtime.
 A Lhasa Apso’s coat is more like human hair than fur.
 They shed slowly and continuously, and they need to be groomed regularly to prevent tangling and dander issues.